In Home Child Care is an education funded by the Australian Government Department of Education.

 In Home Care (IHC) was introduced in June 2001 as a flexible form of child care designed to accommodate the needs of families unable to access mainstream child care.
 Childcare is provided by Educators in the child’s own home.
 Our IHC Educators are dedicated professionals.
 IHC Educators have a great responsibility, and so our selection and training procedure must also be very professional.
 All IHC Educators are required to hold a current Child Care Qualification, WWCC and Federal Police Clearance, Medical Clearance, Current Child Protection, First Aid Certificate, with annual CPR renewal, and Public Liability Insurance.
 All our Educators undertake the necessary IHC training to become registered Educators with our Service.
 All Educators have had appropriate screening and clearance.

 What Is The Eligibility Criteria?

-• Parents or carers are geographically isolated from other types of approved childcare are particularly in rural or remote locations
+- parents or carers are geographically isolated from other types of approved child care, including because they reside in a rural or remote location

 Continued eligibility for In Home Care is assessed every three months through the In Home Care Support Agency.
 This is a requirement of the funding agreement with Department of Education Skills and Employment – In Home Care.